neuronsimulator/nrn/modelspec/programmatic/network/netcon.rst

     Description:
         Will change the old postsynaptic POINT_PROCESS target to the one specified by the newtarget.
-If there is no argument or the argument is NullObject then NetCon will have no target and the active flag will be set to 0.
+If there is no argument or the argument is None then NetCon will have no target and the active flag will be set to 0.
 Note that a target change will preserve the current weight vector only if the new and old targets have the same weight vector size (number of arguments in the NET_RECEIVE block).